 Licensing Product: It augers well if the products are licensed and can woo customers.

-Expansion of any business is the corollary to a healthy enterprise.
-While there are commercial implications attached to the process of business expansion, understanding the customer need is vitally important.
+The expansion of any business is the corollary of a healthy enterprise.
+While there are commercial implications attached to the process of business expansion, understanding customer needs is vitally important.
 With a rational pricing strategy, quality maintenance and prudent marketing approach, a business entity can not only sustain its activity but will need to expand.